-Building fire exits and fire escapes are to be used in the event of actual emergency conditions and must be kept clear of obstacles and impediments at all times.
+Building fire exits and fire escapes are to be used in the event of actual emergency conditions and must be always kept clear of obstacles and impediments.
 Fire escapes are off limits except during emergencies.
 Violators are subject to fines and disciplinary action.